DaWelter/ToyTrace/readme.md

 * Advanced techniques.
 Beam radiance estimators or MLT.
 * Refractive interfaces
-* Correctly accouting for dissymmetry of bsdf's when normal interpolation or refractive materials are involved.
 * SAH based Kd-tree or BVH construction
 * Designed for data locality and cache performance
 * Ray packet traversal and coherence improving ray-reordering